 Pastoral care of all our pupils is the responsibility of the whole community.
 The way we treat, talk to, interact with and indeed teach pupils will all contribute to the quality of our pastoral care.
 At Dunottar School the pastoral and academic oversight of every pupil is primarily the responsibility of his or her tutor.
 All issues regarding a particular pupil should, in the first instance, be directed through their tutor.
 Pastoral issues can then be directed either to the Heads of Year who in turn will discuss these important issues with Mr Broughton, Deputy Head (Pastoral).

 Each child belongs to a Tutor Group.
-In the Lower School (Years 7 and 8) Tutor Groups are identified by the Tutor’s initial (e.g. 7M = 7 Man).
-In the Upper School (Years 9 to 11) Tutor Groups are arranged by House and named using the House initial (e.g. 9A = 9 St Andrew’s).
-In the Sixth Form, pupils belong to Tutor Groups consisting of both Year 12 and Year 13 allowing them to work closely and collaboratively.
+In Years 7, 8 and 9) Tutor Groups are identified by the Tutor’s initial (e.g. 7M = 7 Man).
+In Years 10 and 11 Tutor Groups are arranged by House and named using the House initial (e.g. 9A = 9 St Andrew’s).
+In the Sixth Form, pupils belong to Tutor Groups in their respective year groups.

 At Dunottar we work hard to create a climate which helps pupils to cope with the issues they face as teenagers and young adults.
 Very occasionally, pupils may need more support than we can offer in school.
 Below you will find some useful links to support sites where additional expert help or counselling can be sought.